 - Long-Term Support Release: Users looking for a stable and reliable version that is maintained for a longer period of time, and are looking for little to no new feature changes

-Intel® Distribution of OpenVINO™ toolkit Long-Term Support Releases
+Intel® Distribution of OpenVINO™ toolkit Long-Term Support Policy

 - Critical issues, such as application hang or freeze, application crash, memory leak, user-specific security issues

 - An environment update occurs and produces a new issue.
 An environment update includes

 - a new operating system (OS) release (e.g. Ubuntu 18.04.3 → 18.04.4)